 Step 3.
 Installing Eclipse IDE on CentOS 8.

-Now we Download the latest eclipse package from the official page:
+Now run the following command below to download the latest Eclipse package from the official page:

 Next, extract Eclipse packages: